Special Collections comprises archives, artefacts, rare books and artworks.

 To make an appointment please email email@example.com

-If you have any enquiries or wish to order copying, please contact us.
+If you have any enquiries or wish to order copying or scanning, please contact us.

 To celebrate the past, present and future of De Montfort University through the preservation, promotion and display of archives and artefacts which reveal the on-going story of the institution, inspiring student achievement through engagement with heritage.